-Instant Pot Mung Beans Curry (Whole Green Moong Dal)
+Instant Pot Mung Bean Curry (Video)

 - 1 teaspoon turmeric powder

-- 2 tablespoons coriander powder
+- 1 tablespoon coriander powder

-- 1 teaspoon garam masala powder
+- 1 teaspoon garam masala powder (or curry powder)

-- Finally add the 3 cups of water to the pot and also add the coconut oil, stir well and close the instant pot with lid in sealing position.
+- Add 3 cups of water (or broth) to the pot and also add the oil, stir well again.

 - Close the instant pot with lid in sealing position.
 Press manual and pressure cook in high for 5 minutes of time.
 Once the cooking is done and instant pot beeps, press 'keep warm/cancel' button and wait for natural pressure release which will take another few more minutes.
 You may do a gradual controlled manual release of the pressure after 12 minutes of natural pressure release if needed.Once the pressure is all released, carefully open the lid.